alari777/project-hsl-citybike-app/README.md

 npm run build
 npm start
 ```
 - Next way is on local machine or remote server via `docker compose`.
-It is production mode.
+It is PRODUCTION MODE.
   - Create a new folder on your local/remote machine.
   - Go inside.
   - You have 2 ways how to start.